Saturday 14th October 2017, 10AM-6PM

 This conference is organised by The West Midlands Egyptology Society.

-There are no refunds of tickets for this conference.
-The programme is subject to change last minute.
+There are no refunds of tickets for this conference unless the event is cancelled by the organiser.
+The programme is subject to change any time, up to, and including, immediately before the beginning of the conference.
 WMES is not liable for any lost property held in the conference room but at times the room may be locked.
 Please adhere to all normal museum rules whilst in the conference room.